-A hernia is a medical term used to describe when an internal organ protrudes through body tissue and bulges under the skin.
+A hernia is characterized by the tissue of an internal organ protruding through other body tissue, which can often be visibly noted as a under the skin.
 This happens due to muscle or wall weakness and can happen in many parts of the body, such as the bellybutton, abdomen, thigh, groin, or spine.

 Inguinal hernias are one of the most common types of hernias.
-These occur when a portion of the intestine protrudes through the abdominal wall and becomes a visible small bump or swelling.
+These occur when a portion of the intestine protrudes through the abdominal wall and becomes a visible small bump or bulge under the skin.
 They are usually located under the skin in the groin area.

 When a hernia appears, it often needs to be treated.
-The treatment most commonly recommended for hernias is surgery with spinal anesthesia.
+The treatment most commonly recommended for hernias is surgery that is under under anesthesia.

 Some of the symptoms that may indicate the presence of a hernia may include: